izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 ## galfar/deskew (102 stars)
 > Last commit: 6 Jan 2022

-[galfar/deskew](https://github.com/galfar/deskew) - Deskew is a **command line tool** for deskewing scanned text documents.
+[galfar/deskew](https://github.com/galfar/deskew) - Deskew is a **command-line tool** for deskewing scanned text documents.
 It uses Hough transform to detect "text lines" in the image.
 As an output, you get an image rotated so that the lines are horizontal.

-There are binaries built for these platforms: Win64, Win32, Linux 64bit, macOS, Linux ARMv7.
+There are binaries built for these platforms: Win64, Win32, Linux 64bit, macOS, and Linux ARMv7.
 GUI frontend for this CLI tool is available as well (Windows, Linux, and macOS),

 > NOTE: It is written in Pascal.